yqthanks/Significant-DBSCAN-matlab/README.md

 We appreciate citing of this paper if the code/data is used for result comparison, etc. More versions (python version added)/data will be added soon.

-Another related survey on statistically-robust clustering is available at [arXiv](https://arxiv.org/pdf/2103.12019.pdf)
+Another related survey on statistically-robust clustering is available at [arXiv](https://arxiv.org/pdf/2103.12019.pdf):

+_Xie, Y., Shekhar, S. and Li, Y., 2021.
+Statistically-Robust Clustering Techniques for Mapping Spatial Hotspots: A Survey. arXiv preprint arXiv:2103.12019._

 **Sharing code to support reproducible research.**